Code-Institute-Submissions/Trash-Tournaments/README.md

 ![Colour Scheme](readme-images/colourscheme.png)

 After a quick Google search I found a great tool called [coolors.co](https://coolors.co/) which I used to create this colour scheme.
-From the strategy section feedback, it was decided to be blue, white and gold.
-I picked the gold and darker blue from the logo given, I decided to use a second lighter shade of blue (using the sites generator) to create visual identification to the user about state changes of elements.
-The final colour chosen was off-white to provide a neutral colour for text.
+From the strategy section feedback it was decided to be gold, blue and white.
+I picked the gold and darker blue from the logo given.

+I am using the gold as the main colour and the dark blue to provide visual identification to the user about state changes of elements.
+I decided to use a second lighter shade of blue (using the sites generator) to create the background colour as I felt this would provide a better contrast than the darker blue.
+The final colour chosen was off-white to provide a neutral colour for text as well as visual identification to the user about the page they're currently browsing.

 #### Images